tanishqmanuja/apkmirror-downloader/README.md

 🟠 **APKMDOptions Interface**
 - arch: Optional.
 The architecture of the application.
 For example, arm64-v8a, armeabi-v7a, etc.
 - dpi: Optional.
 The screen density of the application.
 For example, 240dpi, 320dpi, 480dpi, etc.
+- minAndroidVersion: Optional.
+The minimum Android version that the application is compatible with.
 - outDir: Optional.
 The output directory where the application files will be stored.

 🟣 **AppOptions Interface**